For a civilian economy free of violence.

 Today, a company can claim to be "ethical" while providing logistics, IT, or financial services to armies at war.
 No current standard allows for the verification of this "non-participation."

-Our goal is to rid civilian commerce of all military influence by making visible, verifiable, and progressively "standard" the commitment of companies not to supply goods or services to armed groups.
+Our goal is to rid civilian commerce of military influence by making visible, verifiable, and progressively "standard" the commitment of companies not to supply goods or services to armed groups.

 Any organization, state or non-state, structured and equipped for the use of lethal force for combat, national defense, territorial conquest, or insurgency.